Spring, Seasonality, and the Way We Come Back to Ourselves

 The secret ingredient was Coca-Cola!

 Not something I would recommend because of additives and processing, but the science is straightforward.
 Sugar and acid, combined with protein and heat over time, create tenderness and complexity.
-The Maillard reaction — that golden browning process when proteins and sugars interact under heat — is organic chemistry in motion.
+The Maillard Reaction — that golden browning process when proteins and sugars interact under heat — is chemistry in motion.
 It builds depth of flavor and signals satisfaction to the body.

 The American South does the same with root beer in pulled pork.